Market Brief Retailers Weigh as Traders Digest Potentially Positive USChina Trade Talk

 - A slew of midday reports suggested that the US and China were using the “near-deal” from May as a template for a Phase One trade deal.
 While traders are frustrated with the low pace of progress, the fact that the sides are considering rolling back tariffs from the past six months could boost risk trades.

-- UK election polls continue to show the conservatives with a strong lead over the Labour party heading into this evening’s televised debate.
+- UK election polls continue to show the conservatives with a strong lead over the Labour party.

 - FX: The New Zealand dollar was the strongest currency on the day, boosted by the fifth consecutive rise the key Global Dairy Trade (GDT) price index.
 The loonie was the weakest major currency on the back of a drop in oil and a possibly dovish comment from the BOC’s Deputy Governor, who hinted at the central bank’s “room to maneuver.”